Moshes-Abraham/clasp-wiki/Clasp-0.5-Build-Instructions.md

 # OS X
 You'll need XCode and Homebrew for some of the extra packages that are needed to build everything.
 Otherwise things are much the same as on the Linux side -- hopefully.
 Adapt paths as necessary.

-1. `brew install bdw-gc cmake boost`
+1. `brew install gmp bdw-gc cmake boost`
 2. `git clone https://github.com/drmeister/externals-clasp ~/externals-clasp`
 3. `git clone https://github.com/drmeister/clasp ~/clasp`
 4. `cd ~/externals-clasp && make`